pearlllyy/pearlllyy/README.md

     mindset: "Every bug is a lesson, every project is progress" };
 ```
+  I'm a second-year IT student passionate about turning ideas into code.
+Currently diving deep into programming fundamentals and exploring the vast world of software development.
+My GitHub is my digital classroom where I experiment, learn, and grow as a developer.
 ## 🛠️ Tech Stack & Skills

 ### Languages